-(1) Includes (i) 166,750 shares of Common Stock held by Goldfarb Family Partners, L.L.C., of which Mr. Goldfarb is the sole Manager; (ii) 76,175 shares of Common Stock owned by The Morris and Arlene Goldfarb Family Foundation, Inc., of which Mr. Goldfarb is the President and Treasurer; (iii) 2,998,219 shares of Common Stock owned jointly by Mr. Goldfarb and his wife, Arlene Goldfarb; (iv) 29,666 shares of Common Stock owned by Arlene Goldfarb; (v) 200,000 shares of Common Stock held by The Morris Goldfarb 2012 Delaware Trust (Mr. Goldfarb serves as a member of the Trust Committee of the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust) and (vi) 200,000 shares of Common Stock held by The Arlene Goldfarb 2012 Delaware Trust (Arlene Goldfarb serves as a member of the Trust Committee of the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust).
-In addition to the shares listed in the table, Mr. Goldfarb has the right to receive (i) an aggregate of 44,041 shares of Common Stock pursuant to PRSU awards for which performance conditions have been satisfied, subject to the satisfaction of required time vesting periods; (ii) an aggregate of 502,266 shares of Common Stock pursuant to RSU awards, subject to the satisfaction of required time vesting periods; and (iii) an aggregate of 111,665 shares of Common Stock pursuant to PSU awards, subject to the satisfaction of performance conditions and required time vesting periods.
+(1) Includes (i) 166,750 shares of Common Stock held by Goldfarb Family Partners, L.L.C., of which Mr. Goldfarb is the sole Manager; (ii) 76,175 shares of Common Stock owned by The Morris and Arlene Goldfarb Family Foundation, Inc., of which Mr. Goldfarb is the President and Treasurer; (iii) 2,998,219 shares of Common Stock owned jointly by Mr. Goldfarb and his wife, Arlene Goldfarb; (iv) 29,666 shares of Common Stock owned by Arlene Goldfarb; (v) 200,000 shares of Common Stock held by The Morris Goldfarb 2012 Delaware Trust (Mr. Goldfarb serves as a member of the Trust Committee of the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust), (vi) 200,000 shares of Common Stock held by The Arlene Goldfarb 2012

+Delaware Trust (Arlene Goldfarb serves as a member of the Trust Committee of the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust), (vii) 500,000 shares held by Morris Goldfarb 2018 GRAT JG (the reporting person serves as the trustee of the Trust, which directs the Trust's decisions as to voting and disposition of the shares held in the Trust), (viii) 500,000 shares held by Morris Goldfarb 2018 GRAT LF (the reporting person serves as the trustee of the Trust, which directs the Trust's decisions as to voting and disposition of the shares held in the Trust), (ix) 500,000 shares held by Morris Goldfarb 2021 GRAT JG (the reporting person serves as the trustee of the Trust, which directs the Trust's decisions as to voting and disposition of the shares held in the Trust) and (x) 500,000 shares held by Morris Goldfarb 2021 GRAT LF (the reporting person serves as the trustee of the Trust, which directs the Trust's decisions as to voting and disposition of the shares held in the Trust).
+The shares listed in the table include 26,520 shares pursuant to PSU awards for which performance conditions have been satisfied, which will vest within 60 days of April 18, 2022.
+In addition to the shares listed in the table, Mr. Goldfarb has the right to receive (i) an aggregate of 438,633 shares of Common Stock pursuant to RSU awards, subject to the satisfaction of required time vesting periods; and (ii) an aggregate of 206,853 shares of Common Stock pursuant to PSU awards, subject to the satisfaction of performance conditions and required time vesting periods.
 The number of shares earned pursuant to PSU awards could increase or decrease depending upon actual performance achieved relative to performance targets.